Why God’s People Should Refrain from Going to Restaurants

 There are some who have suggested that the fourth commandment is not prohibiting God’s people from compelling the unbeliever to work on the Sabbath, but rather from compelling the unbeliever to work against his or her will on that day.
 In other words, God’s people are not to force their religion on those who do not believe as they do.
 Therefore, if the stranger truly wishes to labor on behalf of the believer, he should be permitted to do so.

 This is a very radical view of God’s law.
 Furthermore, there is no evidence in the scriptures that supports such an understanding.
 When giving His command regarding the Sabbath, God was not crafting some elaborate labor code.
 He was proclaiming a Great spiritual law.
 A critical element of that law involved working on the Sabbath.
 Simply put, it was NOT to be done.
-God’s people were under direct orders from their Creator to not labor on His day, nor were they to allow others to labor for them.
+God’s people were under direct orders from their Creator to not labor on His day, nor were they to direct others to labor for them.
 This law applied to believer and unbeliever alike.
-The point here is that even if restaurant personnel desire to work on your behalf on the Sabbath, you are not to permit it.
+The point here is that even if restaurant personnel desire to work on your behalf on the Sabbath, you are not to solicit it.
 Tragically, when it comes to many of God’s people today, this command is totally ignored.

 The Manservant and the Maidservant